skinwalker3654/task-cli-tool/README.md

 ```
 ---

-## 📌 Notes
+## Notes
 - The task manager uses vectors for dynamic growth
-- It auto saves and loads the tasks from file so the program can remember the tasks youv added
+- It auto saves and loads the tasks from a file so the program can remember the tasks youv added